xtr320041/BasicAngularMaterialFirebaseAuth/README.md

 Amplify push<br/>

-Note: ensure aws-exports.js has been generated<br/>
+//Note: ensure aws-exports.js has been generated with your own AWS account details.<br/>

 ng serve<br/>